 The Resort has numerous dining options.

-Kukui's Poolside Restaurant and Bar is open daily for breakfast lunch and dinner.
+Kukui's Poolside Restaurant and Bar are open daily for breakfast lunch and dinner.
 It features a Pacific Rim buffet in an outdoor setting plus American and local specialties.

 Cafe Portofino Italian Restaurant is open nightly for dinner offering al fresco dining with the distinctive flavors of Northern Italy.

-Duke's Canoe Club is open daily for lunch and dinner and specializes in local island fare, fresh fish, seafood and steaks along the oceanfront.
+Duke's is open daily for lunch and dinner and specializes in local island fare, fresh fish, seafood and steaks along the oceanfront.

 A Seaside Cabana or Private Gazebo Dinner is the ultimate dining experience.
 These exquisite dinners are served by a personal butler in one of the resort's four secluded gazebos overlooking Kalapaki Bay.